 Private industry involvement complicates the multipolarity.
 In the US there are three main competitors: Elon Musk’s SpaceX, Jeff Bezos’ Blue Origin, and the joint Boeing-Lockheed Martin enterprise the United Launch Alliance.
 Even in China, previously notorious for state monopolies, competition has been opened.
 Half of China’s 78 private space companies have been founded since 2014.
 Private competition has always featured heavily in space exploration.
 Historically, 85-90% of NASA’s budget went towards private contracts.
 The difference now is the degree of power private industry has over space infrastructure.
 It was from SpaceX that came the reusable Falcon 9 launcher that has slashed the price of space travel sevenfold.
 Private centres of innovation can set the pace, not just national governments.
 As such, political priorities will not always predominate; scientific exploration, or profiting from extra-terrestrial resources, will factor in ever more.
 This may have a limiting effect on the ability of a single country to enforce a monopoly in space.
 SpaceX currently operates 25% of all satellites orbiting the Earth which gives Musk’s company a great degree of influence when it comes to setting priorities for future space policies.
 There are a myriad of agendas at work that make this Space Race potentially far more complex than the first.
 It is not a repeat of the Cold War space race, where lumbering superpowers square up to each other in front of the whole world.
 Smaller, nimbler contestants like SpaceX will have their own role in technological innovation and mediating the balance of spacepower.

 Indeed, there is no single goal everyone is running towards in space.
 These range from scientific exploration to filming movies.
 There are overlapping pull factors, and overlapping “races”.
 What is clear is that the untapped potential of space is immeasurable.
 More direct applications are becoming available and participation in space exploration is growing rapidly.
 Private and public institutions are finding more reasons to invest in it.
 The many advantages of having a presence in space mean this new race will not be a superficial symbolic contest but a real concern for the exercise of hard power and technological innovation.
-Investors have Just this last year, venture capital investment in space firms increased by 95%.
+Just this last year, venture capital investment in space firms increased by 95%.
 Watch this space – many people already are.